Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

 ## About Me

 Zach(Xizhe) Hao is currently a Master's student in Electrical and Computer Engineering at the University of Washington.
 His research interests include embedded systems, AIoT, and machine learning.
-He is genuinely interested in exploring how technology and business can be integrated to address real-world challenges and contribute positively to society.
-He is always happy to connect and learn from others who share similar passions and interests.
+Besides, he is genuinely interested in exploring how technology and business can be integrated to address real-world challenges and contribute positively to society.
+Feel free to reach out to him!